stewartsmith/drizzle/docs/replication/replicators/default.rst

 replication event it receives from the Drizzle kernel to every applier with which it is paired.

-The :ref:`slave_applier` is hard-coded to use the default replicator, and most appliers default to this replicator.
+:ref:`appliers` default to this replicator.

 .. _default_replicator_loading: